JnsRdnp/ATM-Simulator/README.md

 List any contributors or resources that you used in the development of your project, including any libraries or frameworks.

-Working with mySQL database and creating procedures
+Working with MySQL database and creating procedures
 - https://peatutor.com/databases/

 Connecting QT to the backend